 What is Salon Insurance?

-The type of risks and things that can go wrong are different from salon to salon and very much dependant on the services you offer.
+The type of risks and things that can go wrong are different from salon to salon and very much dependent on the services you offer.
 Some of the most common, however, include:

 Injuries and accidents involving members of staff and clients/customers